hyperledger/besu-docs/docs/HowTo/Configure/Contracts-in-Genesis.md

-description: Pre-deploying contracts in genesis file
+description: Predeploying contracts in the genesis file
 <!--- END of page meta data -->

-# Predeploying Contracts in the Genesis File
+# Predeploying contracts in the genesis file

-To predeploy contracts when starting Besu, specify contract code in the genesis file.
+To predeploy contracts when starting Besu, specify the contract code in the genesis file.

-!!! example "Contract Code in Genesis File"
+!!! example "Contract code in the genesis file"

     ```json
     {
       ...